Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The hospital and the doctor would not have sent him home without a diet.
 His instructions would have said for him to call the hospital dietitian after he was home to get menus.
 They don't leave this up to the patient.
 Have him call and make an appointment to speak with the dietitian and you go with him.
 His doctor's office will also have health heart diets to give him.

 The American Heart Association cookbooks are excellent.
 There are several available now.
 My library has them , but they were so good I bought them.
-They are in paperback and not too expensive.
-Also once you get familiar with heart healthy cooking you can modify your old favorite recipes to be heart healthy in some cases.
-Good luck.

 I found a recipe on thrifty fun a little while back called "italian vegetable stew" I've made it many times since.
 It's healthy, easy and absolutely delicious.
 Look for it in the "find" part.
 It's ideal for me since I'm a vegetarian, but I'm sure you could add chicken breast or something else to it if you wish.